kinecosystem/kin-website-docs/docs/documentation/unity-sdk.md

 ## Transactions

-### Transferring Kin to Another Account
+### Transferring Kin to another account

-To transfer Kin to another account, you need the public address of the account to which you want to transfer Kin.
+To transfer Kin to another account, you need the public address of the account you want to transfer the KIN to.
+Also if your app is not in the Kin whitelist then you need to also apply a fee.
+Amount of 1 fee equals to 1/100000 KIN.
+If you are in the whitelist then look after the next example to see how you can send a whitelist transaction.

-By default, your user will need to spend Fee to transfer Kin or process any other blockchain transaction.
-Fee for individual transactions are trivial (1 Fee = 10<sup>-5</sup> Kin).

-Some apps can be added to the Kin Whitelist, a set of pre-approved apps whose users will not be charged Fee to execute transactions.
-If your app is in the  whitelist then refer to [transferring Kin to another account using whitelist service](#transferring-kin-to-another-account-using-whitelist-service).

-The snippet [Transfer Kin](#snippet-transfer-kin) will transfer 20 Kin to the recipient account "GDIRGGTBE3H4CUIHNIFZGUECGFQ5MBGIZTPWGUHPIEVOOHFHSCAGMEHO".
+The following code will transfer 20 Kin to the recipient account "GDIRGGTBE3H4CUIHNIFZGUECGFQ5MBGIZTPWGUHPIEVOOHFHSCAGMEHO".

-###### Snippet: Transfer Kin
 ```csharp
 var toAddress = "GDIRGGTBE3H4CUIHNIFZGUECGFQ5MBGIZTPWGUHPIEVOOHFHSCAGMEHO";
 var amountInKin = 20;
 var fee = 100;

 // we could use here some custom fee or we can can call the blockchain in order to retrieve
 // the current minimum fee by calling kinClient.getMinimumFee().
 Then when you get the minimum